You Support This Site

 "Evil money grubbing woman after the Addams fortune, ingratiates herself into the Addams family trust, controls Uncle Fester, and isolates him from the family."

 Even jokes that were just slightly amusing in the first one are given a second go round here whether they work or not, as if Barry was so afraid of his own competence that he wanted the screen writer to just toss them in somewhere, anywhere.
 Fans of the first THE ADDAMS FAMILY movie will hear them and wonder what they are doing hanging around a second time.

 Especially since they are so unnecessary.
 Writer Paul Rudnick was certainly up to the task, creating the best screenplay of his career.

 MEN IN BLACK II demonstrates why I think the retreads that pepper their way through ADDAMS FAMILY VALUES comes from Barry and not Rudnick.
-Barry worked in even more retread jokes into the second MEN IN BLACK movie, utterly killing it.
+Barry worked more retread jokes into the second MEN IN BLACK movie, utterly killing it.
 I mean, holy crap!
 Barry even worked in a scene which had nothing to do with anything other than to recycle Agent J's bit from the first movie where he faults white folk's taste in interior design, while they are under the suggestive influence of the neuralyzer and ends it with a "Damn!"